Matt-Yeldalo/practical-ood-ruby/chapter2.md

 - This concept is called *cohesion*.
 Everything in a class is related to its central purpose

-- Related to Responbility-Driven Design (RDD).
-A class has responbilities that fufill its purpose
+- Related to Responsibility-Driven Design (RDD).
+A class has responsibilities that fulfill its purpose

-### When to make design decesions
+### When to make design decisions

 - Do not feel compelled to make design decisions prematurely